-We have audited the financial statements of Southold Local Development Corporation (the Corporation), which comprise the statement of financial position as of December 31, 2021, and the related statements of activities and changes in net assets and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Southold Local Development Corporation (the Corporation), which comprise the statements of financial position as of December 31, 2022 and 2021, and the related statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of December 31, 2021, and the changes in financial position, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Corporation as of December 31, 2022 and 2021, and the changes in financial position, and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.